publicocean0/flash.js/README.md

 Flash.unregister(sfw_object)
 Flash.isEnabled()
 Flash.trigger(id,name,args...) it is called directly by Flash automatically:
- Flash component will call this api passing the id of its swf component that is received in flashvars
+ Flash component will call this api passing the id of its swf component assigned directly by this component and passed in flashvars
 </pre>